smart-edge-open/specs/doc/architecture.md

 - Non-Privileged Container: Support deployment of non-privileged containers

 ## OpenNESS Edge Node Applications
-OpenNESS Applications are onboarded and provisioned on the Edge Node through OpenNESS Controller in Native mode and K8s master in K8s mode.
+OpenNESS Applications are onboarded and provisioned on the Edge Node through OpenNESS Controller in Native mode, and through K8s master in K8s mode.
 In K8s mode OpenNESS also supports onboarding of the Network Functions like RAN, Core, Firewall, etc.

 OpenNESS application can be categorized in different ways depending on the scenarios.

 - Depending on the OpenNESS APIs support
   - Edge Cloud applications: Applications calling EAA APIs for providing or consuming services on the edge compute along with servicing end-users traffic
-  - Unmodified cloud applications: Applications not availing of any services on the edge compute just servicing end-user traffic
+  - Unmodified cloud applications: Applications not availing of any services on the edge compute, just servicing end-user traffic

 - Depending on the Application Execution platform
   - Application running natively on Edge Node in a VM/Container provisioned by the OpenNESS controller